 - a) Any actual period of temporary disability caused by or contributed to personal illness or injury, which prevents an employee from performing his or her usual duties.
 Sick leave due to pregnancy, miscarriage, abortion, childbirth, or postnatal recovery must be treated in the same manner as any other temporary disability.
 Sick leave may be used during the 60-day waiting period for short-term disability or in lieu of short-term disability benefits.
-Sick leave may also be used in lieu of workers compensation to maintain 100% salary (see Section 9.2 of the Employee Salary and Benefits Manual). - b) Up to 30 days of earned sick leave may be used to care for a child placed with an employee for adoption.
-(These days should be consecutive and within the first 12 months following the adoption unless otherwise agreed upon between the employee and the LEA administration.) - c) Medical appointments of the employee. - d) Illness in the immediate family (see Section 1.1.2) and medical appointments related to the illness that necessitates the employee's attendance. - e) Death in the immediate family (see Section 1.1.12). - f) A medical note will be required for an absence period of 5 days or longer or otherwise as requested by the employee's supervisor. - g) Any medical absence that exceeds 10 consecutive days, human resources should be notified to request a medical leave or apply for Family Medical Leave Act.
+Sick leave may also be used in lieu of workers compensation to maintain 100% salary - b) Up to 30 days of earned sick leave may be used to care for a child placed with an employee for adoption.
+(These days should be consecutive and within the first 12 months following the adoption unless otherwise agreed upon between the employee and the LEA administration.) - c) Medical appointments of the employee. - d) Illness in the immediate family and medical appointments related to the illness that necessitates the employee's attendance. - e) Death in the immediate family - f) A medical note will be required for an absence period of 5 days or longer or otherwise as requested by the employee's supervisor. - g) Any medical absence that exceeds 10 consecutive days, human resources should be notified to request a medical leave or apply for Family Medical Leave Act.